storj/docs/app/dcs/api/s3/s3-compatible-gateway/page.md

 The first main way is to use the web wizard in the Satellite web interface.
 The web wizard is simple and easy to use, but lacks some configurability, like the ability to restrict to specific prefixes within a bucket or use a different auth service.
 If you need those features, consider the CLI, farther below.

-After logging in, create a new access grant and select "continue in browser."&#x20;
+After logging in, create a new access grant and select "continue in browser."

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/DIo-yHe7nogLu4JXyGztm_s3-01.png)